vijaybhorems/Contacts_Narvar/README.md

     systemProperties = map;
 }

-Create user contacts_admin and create a contacts database with contacts_admin as owner.
+Create user "contacts_admin" with password "password" and create a "contacts" database with "contacts_admin" user as owner.